 - It's ready in only 5 minutes, there is no cooking involved.

-- It keeps well in the fridge for a few days, therefore you can make it ahead of time.
+- It keeps well in the fridge for a few days, so you can make it ahead of time.

 - Just like our quick pickled red onions, sumac onions are incredibly flavorful and make a delicious condiment for kebabs and other dishes.